 Middle grades teachers with earned undergraduate degrees in middle grades education may be interested in the Master of Arts in Education (M.A.Ed.) degree.

-The Middle Grades Education degree requires 42 Liberal Studies hours, 24 hours in the Professional Education Sequence, 27 major hours, and one of the four Academic Concentrations (26-29 hours in each).
+The Middle Grades Education degree requires 42 Liberal Studies hours, 24 hours in the Professional Education Sequence, 27 major hours, and one of the four Academic Concentrations: Math, Science, Social Studies, or Language Arts (26-29 hours in each).

 Successful completion of the Middle Grades Education program will lead to a Bachelor of Science in Education (B.S.Ed.) and an initial N.C. teaching license at the middle grades level (6-9).

-For additional information on our degree programs or for specific questions, please contact the Elementary and Middle Grades Education Coordinator.
+For additional information or for specific questions, please contact Jenny Stewart.